 Cost of Living: Below the National Average

-Today, Lynchburg boasts traditional, working class values, a mellow pace and an unassuming Southern character.
-Thirty-seven percent of the population is age 45 or better, and 19% of residents have at least a four year college degree.
-The crime rate is below the national average, and the city is racially diverse.
-The cost of living is 13% below the national average.
+Today, Lynchburg boasts a mellow pace and an unassuming Southern character.
+Thirty-seven percent of the population is age 45 or better, and 34% of residents have at least a four year college degree.
+The crime rate is below the national average, and the cost of living is 27% below the national average.
 Politics lean to the right.

-The median home price of $135,000.
-Neighborhoods are leafy and tidy, and standing tall throughout many of them are fine examples of Italian Renaissance, Federal, Georgian, Jeffersonian, Queen Anne and Colonial architecture.
-Many homes are also simple red brick ranch ramblers.
-Bungalows and doll houses in peaceful, shady neighborhoods can be found for less than $100,000.
-Stately brick Federal-style residences with four bedrooms, three baths and 3,000 square feet are for sale in the $300,000 range.
+The median home price is $245,000, reflecting a 10% increase since last year.
+Neighborhoods are leafy and tidy, and standing tall throughout many of them are fine examples of Italian Renaissance, Federal, Georgian, Jeffersonian, Queen Anne, Federal and Colonial architecture.
+Many homes are also simple red brick ranch ramblers and bungalows.

 The downtown, however, is not just about shops and preservation.
 The most prominent feature is the distinctive Monument Terrace, stretching from Church Street up a hill to Court Street.
 It uses the landings of its 139 steps to commemorate the Lynchburg citizens who fought and died in the Civil War, the Spanish American War, World Wars I and II, the Korean War, Vietnam War and current conflicts.

 Nightlife is not robust, but the Ellington Fellowship Playhouse hosts musical acts, primarily jazz ensembles.
 The Lynchburg Symphony Orchestra has a limited schedule but receives good reviews.
 Opera on the James presents three operas a season.
-The Academy of Fine Arts hosts live performances and offers classes.
+The Academy Center of the Arts hosts live performances and offers classes.

 The surrounding mountains peek through the haze, and the drive along the Blue Ridge Parkway is always a treat.
 Also nestled in the mountains are numerous wineries and vineyards.
-Lynchburg College and Liberty University both have athletic teams, and the Lynchburg Hillcats are the Class High-A professional baseball team in the Carolina League.
-They are also the farm team for the Cleveland Indians.
+The University of Lynchburg and Liberty University both have athletic teams, and the Lynchburg Hillcats are a minor league baseball team and the farm team for the Cleveland Indians.

-The Park and Recreation Department's Fifty Plus Program has a good selection of services and activities for people age 50+, and transportation to the programs, many located in neighborhood centers, is provided.
-The Commander Templeton Senior Center has been newly designated as the first city building just for adult programs and is ramping up its services.
+The Park and Recreation Department's Fifty Plus Program has a good selection of services and activities for people age 50 or better.
+The Commander Templeton Senior Center has a good selection of activities.
 Meals on Wheels is also active.

-The Lynchburg Public Library has public computers with Internet access, an interlibrary loan program, a book discussion group, a public law library and a genealogy department.
+The Lynchburg Public Library boasts an interlibrary loan program, a book discussion group, a public law library, genealogy department and public computers.
 It also has plenty of volunteer opportunities.